nico78/fpinscala/PITCHME.md

  forAll(intList)(ns => ns.headOption == ns.reverse.lastOption)
 ```
 @[1](Gen[Int] , `Gen[List[Int]]`)
+#### Gen
 +++
 Let's make `listOf` polymorphic
 ```scala
 def listOf[A]​(a: Gen[A]): Gen[List[A]]
 ```
 +++
 ```scala
 def listOfN[A]​(n: Int, a: Gen[A]): Gen[List[A]]
 ```
-- It's useful to have this, but we might not want size to be exposed to user, just test runner |
+- useful to have this, but we might not want size to be exposed to user, just test runner |
+- will keep it in mind... |
 +++

 #### Remember Irek's [Purely functional state ?](https://docs.google.com/presentation/d/1Q1DfELS6b2xTfvRYDx0VQRhpTX8c2085ScbvUjsfn6I/edit#slide=id.g2316352f05_0_99)